unisa-acg/inverse-dynamics-solver/inverse_dynamics_interface_kdl/README.md

 ## Contents

-This is an implementation of [`InverseDynamicsInterface`](../inverse_dynamics_interface/README.md) using the general-purpose KDL dynamics solver based on [pluginlib](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Pluginlib.html).
+This is an implementation of [`InverseDynamicsInterface`](../inverse_dynamics_interface/README.md) using the general-purpose KDL dynamics implementation based on [pluginlib](https://docs.ros.org/en/rolling/Tutorials/Beginner-Client-Libraries/Pluginlib.html).

-It uses the [KDL parser](https://github.com/ros/kdl_parser/tree/humble) to read a robot description from a parameter spawned by [xacro](https://github.com/ros/xacro/tree/ros2).
+It uses the [KDL parser](https://github.com/ros/kdl_parser/tree/rolling) to read a robot description from a parameter spawned by [xacro](https://github.com/ros/xacro/tree/ros2).
 So, in order to use this library, this parameter must be passed via launch files.
-Please refer to the [test section](#how-to-test), specifically to the [test launch file](./test/test_inverse_dynamics_interface_kdl.py), for an example, and to [the official guide](https://docs.ros.org/en/humble/Tutorials/Intermediate/Launch/Launch-Main.html) to know how to pass parameters.
+Please refer to the [test section](#how-to-test), specifically to the [test launch files](#how-to-test), for an example, and to [the official guide](https://docs.ros.org/en/humble/Tutorials/Intermediate/Launch/Launch-Main.html) to know how to pass parameters.

 ## How to build